facebook/react/docs/docs/tutorial.md

 ]
 ```

 We'll use jQuery to help make an asynchronous request to the server.
+It's the only we reason we loaded the jQuery libary:  React appications don't require it.

 Note: because this is becoming an AJAX application you'll need to develop your app using a web server rather than as a file sitting on your file system.
 The easiest way to do this is to run `python -m SimpleHTTPServer` in your application's directory which runs a basic HTTP server responding to GET requests of files.